mgpopolo/Sinch.SMS/readme.md

 #Send SMS with Sinch nuget package.

+This small nugget will help you start sending SMS in C#.
 First, you will need to [create a Sinch account](https://www.sinch.com/dashboard/#/signup) to get your app key and secret.

 Then in package manager console, run to following command
 ```PM> Install-Package Sinch.SMS```